Actindo-AG/Documentation/Channels/UserInterface/05c_Errors.md

     Name and username of the user who created the error.

-## Detail of log message "Log message name"
+## Detail of log message "Log message title"

 *Omni-Channel > Orders and returns > Tab ERRORS > Select an error*